 Jesus said to his disciples, "Be on guard so that your hearts are not weighed down with dissipation and drunkenness and the worries of this life, and that day catch you unexpectedly, like a trap.
 For it will come upon all who live on the face of the whole earth.
 Be alert at all times, praying that you may have the strength to escape all these things that will take place, and to stand before the Son of Man."

-This final day of the church's year continues the call to blend practical realism with an exalted hope.
-We need to see the heavy clouds from both sides; on one side, darkness and signs of persecution, on the other side, bright sunlight and the enjoyment of eternal peace.
-The readings affirm that the transition from darkness to light will be certain and sudden.
-Meanwhile one must live with faith in God's eternal plan for us and for the entire world.
+The Scriptures on this final day of the church's year blend practical realism with an exalted hope.
+We need to see the heavy clouds from both sides; from below, they reflect darkness and signs of persecution, while from above they radiate sunlight and the enjoyment of eternal peace.
+It seems that the transition from darkness to light will be certain and sudden.
+Meanwhile we trust in God's eternal plan for us and for the entire world.
 Whether in darkness or light, we are not alone but are united with all of God's holy ones.

-In Daniel, the prophet writes how he was terrified by the visions of the mind.
-The great persecution still raged and the beast made war against the holy ones and was "victorious until the Ancient One arrived."
-Daniel was living in the midst of that period of time when the beast reigned, "for a year, two years, and a half-year."
-Three and a half years is a symbolical number for great distress which must extend its full course but must also end.
-It may be tedious to trace the symbolism of numbers through the Bible, but the Scriptures affirm that we must persevere through the entire time of trial, and that this time will certainly end.
+Daniel the prophet was terrified by the visions of the mind.
+A great persecution raged and the beast who made war against the holy ones was a greatly feared regime.
+We hear of that period of time when the beast reigned, "for a year, two years, and a half-year."
+It is tedious to trace the symbolism of numbers through the Bible, but the writers say that we must persevere through the time of trial, and that this time will certainly end.
 Only at the end will we see everything in proper perspective and for now many details remain wrapped in darkness.

-Though his gospel was composed after one such period of severe trial (the destruction of the Holy City of Jerusalem by the Romans in 70 A.D.)
-Luke actually wrote during a peaceful breathing-space.
-Therefore, he warns, "Be on guard lest your spirits become bloated with indulgence and drunkenness and worldly cares.
+Though his gospel was composed after a time of severe trial (the destruction of the Holy City of Jerusalem by the Romans in A.D. seventy) Luke actually wrote during a peaceful breathing-space.
+Still he has the warning, "Be on guard lest you become bloated with indulgence and worldly cares.
 The great day will suddenly close in on you like a trap."
-It seems that faith thrives more during adversity than during peace and financial prosperity.
+It often seems that faith thrives more during adversity than during peace and financial prosperity.
 So Luke also advises, "Pray constantly."
 Live in God's presence and then you will "stand secure before the Son of Man" when he comes in full glory.

-The thirty-four weeks of the church year are coming to an end.
-They do so with an announcement that the Lord Jesus will come suddenly, soon and gloriously.
-We have been gifted with the long preparation of the church year.
-We will now be further graced with four weeks of special alertness during Advent.
-Since in our life's pilgrimage we are surrounded by all of this spiritual force, we can lay aside every hindrance of sin, and with eyes fixed on Jesus, persevere in running the race which lies ahead, to reach the glorious destiny he has won for us.
+The thirty-four weeks of the church year are coming to their close.
+They do so with the message that the Lord Jesus will return suddenly, soon and gloriously.
+We have had the long preparation of the church year.
+We will be further graced with four weeks of special alertness during Advent.
+Since on life's pilgrimage we are surrounded by the grace of God, we can lay aside every hindrance and with eyes fixed on Jesus, persevere as his followers to the end.